mud2man/TcpAndRouterEmulation/README.md

         Type3: table update => type, port, distance vector

 4. Test plan
-    I have shell scripts for each part which can make testing in the same machine more convient.
+    I have shell scripts for each part which can make testing in the same machine more convenient.

     4.a Go-Back-N Protocol
         4.a.a run "client_test.sh" in terminal#1
         4.a.b "server_test.sh" in terminal#2
-        4.a.c In terminal#1, type "send abcdef"
+        4.a.c In terminal#1, type "send abcd"

     4.b Go-Back-N Protocol testing result
         4.b.a terminal#1: